QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 # PERCEIVED OBSTACLES

+The critical turn-overs are:

-The critical turn-over is how to translate my existed knowledge and adapt imperative implementation to MXNet's R high-level APIs, which is symbolic configuration.
+1. How to precisely adapt my knowledge and existed imperative implementation (as the proof-of-concept mentioned before) to MXNet's high-level APIs, so that R users could enjoy symbolic configuration.
+2. How to make APIs support performance as much as possible.

 Fortunately, MXNet team maintains a well-documented guide for new developers, in particular the following posts stated the rules and conventions I need to follow:

 1. [How to Create New Operations (Layers)](http://mxnet.readthedocs.org/en/latest/tutorial/new_op_howto.html)
 2. [Operators in MXNet](https://mxnet.readthedocs.org/en/latest/developer-guide/operator.html)

-In addition, as symbols (layers) in MXNet are nothing but S4 objects, my experience in R object-oriented programming could help me solve these perceived problems.
+For example, the implementation of CNN layer is via three source files located at directory *src/operator/* : `convolution-inl.h`, `convolution.cc`, `convolution.cu`.
+In the similar way, I could implement the new operators for RNN.

+Furthermore, MXNet's R package has already set up the fundamental interfaces for C++ implementation thus my work will not start from scratch.
+As a backup plan, I could wrap up basic interfaces to write a pipeline function with parameters to support user-defined network structures.

+Putting things together, I could have feasible approaches to implement high-level APIs for RNN in affordable time.

 # TIMELINE